Florida extends voter registration deadline after website problems

 “When Facebook and Google started their push, we were seeing up to 1.8 million hits per hour,” Dietrich said in an email.
 “It was still functioning very slowly for some users but the vast majority of users were getting error messages throughout the day.”

-The registration websites of Pennsylvania and Illinois have both resumed functionality.
+The registration websites of Illinois and Pennsylvania have both resumed operating.
 Their registration deadlines are Oct.
-19 and 18, respectively.
+18 for Illinois and Oct.
+19 for Pennsylvania.